FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 Please refer to [importing certificates](#importing-certificates) for how add import required certificates.

 > **_Note:_**
 >The IoT-Utilities app provides a download link on the web dashboard to download the self-signed server certificate.
-Alternatively a certificate signed by a private or public CA can be installed into the app.
+Alternatively a certificate signed by a private or public CA certificate that is trusted by the Aruba infrastructure can be installed into the app.

 ### **Authentication and authorization**

 Depending on the [Aruba IoT server connection type](#aruba-iot-interface---server-connection-types) different authentication and authorization methods are supported/required to establish upstream server connections.

+Supported authentication and authorization methods:

+- static access token
+- username/password
+- client_id/secret

+Details about the different authentication methods are documented in the [Aruba IoT Interface Guide](#aruba-iot-interface-guide).

 ### **Server connection management**